How to Safely Transplant a Cactus

-Cacti are low-maintenance houseplants that rarely require repotting, but when they do it's important to ensure that it is done correctly and safely.
-Once roots start poking through the drainage holes at the bottom of the pot or the plant appears to have outgrown its space, it is time to transplant your cactus.
+Cacti are low-maintenance houseplants that rarely require repotting, but it's important to replant your cactus correctly and safely when it becomes rootbound.
+Once roots start protruding through the drainage holes at the bottom of the pot or the plant appears to have outgrown its space, it is time to transplant your cactus.
 Since they are slow-growing, cacti typically only require transplanting every 3-4 years, or every 2-3 years for faster-growing varieties.

 Many cacti varieties are adorned with sharp spines that act as protection for the plant.
-This also makes transplanting cacti a difficult, and sometimes dangerous task.
-One of the best ways to replant a mature cactus or a cactus pup safely is to use rolled up towel or folded newspaper..
+This also makes transplanting cacti a difficult, sometimes dangerous task.
+One of the best ways to replant a mature cactus or a cactus pup safely is to use rolled up towel or folded newspaper.
 It's also a good idea to invest in a pair of thick protective gardening gloves.
 Avoid gardening gloves that are made of fabric rather than thick canvas or leather, as cacti spines can easily penetrate most fabrics.

-It's best to transplant a cactus in the early to mid-spring when the plant has entered its active growing period.
+It's best to repot a cactus in the early to mid-spring when the plant has entered its active growing period.
 This will ensure that the cactus has the energy to recover from being handled and acclimate to its new environment.

-Most cacti have barbed spikes which makes them painful and difficult to remove from the skin if they come into contact.
-Wear protective equipment like thick gardening gloves and long-sleeved clothes while transplanting a cactus is always recommended.
+Most cacti have barbed spikes, which makes them painful and difficult to remove from the skin if they come into contact.
+Wear protective equipment like thick gardening gloves and long-sleeved clothes while transplanting a cactus to avoid getting poked.